leonardomariano1/Investment-Portfolio-Analysis/README.md

 2. **SQL Script Execution**: Run the SQL scripts to transform the data, calculate Euclidean Distance, and store the results.
 3. **Visualization**: Utilize dbdiagram.io to visualize the database schema.
 4. **Analysis**: Explore the `euclidean_distance_results` table for insights into account adherence to the investment policy.

-Feel free to customize this README to better fit the specifics of your project.